Myles Straw Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 18th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 18th in MLB.

-- The Red Sox have the 27th-ranked team ERA among all league pitching staffs (5.13).
+- The Red Sox's 5.13 team ERA ranks 26th among all league pitching staffs.

-- Red Sox pitchers combine to allow 36 total home runs at a rate of 1.4 per game (fifth-most in baseball).
+- Red Sox pitchers combine to surrender 38 total home runs at a clip of 1.4 per game (fifth-most in baseball).

-- Pivetta gets the start for the Red Sox, his fifth of the season.
-He is 1-1 with a 4.58 ERA and 23 strikeouts in 19 2/3 innings pitched.
+- The Red Sox will look to Bello (0-1) in his third start of the season.

-- In his last appearance -- in relief on Wednesday -- the righty tossed 2/3 innings against the Baltimore Orioles while surrendering hits.
+- The righty last appeared on Sunday against the Milwaukee Brewers, when he tossed 4 2/3 innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.